This topic describes how to view and manage apps and service instances with Apps Manager.

 To change your plan, select a new plan from the list and click Select This Plan or Upgrade Your Account.

-Note: Not all services support upgrading.
+Note Not all services support upgrading.
 If your service does not support upgrading, the service plan page only displays the selected plan.

 To rename or delete your service instance:

-Navigate to the service Overview page.
+Go to the service Overview page.

 Do one of these steps:

-Note: The service broker supports creating, updating, and deleting service instances asynchronously.
+The service broker supports creating, updating, and deleting service instances asynchronously.
 When the service broker completes one of these operations, a status banner appears in Apps Manager.

 For Spring Cloud Services (SCS) Config Server instances, Apps Manager lets you: